joshualemmon/CSCI4610---Chessbot/README.md

 Modifying the AI can be done there.

 # THINGS TO DO
-1. Minmax Decision Searching
+1. ---Minmax Decision Searching---
-2. Alpha Beta Pruning
+2. ---Alpha Beta Pruning---
 3. Piece-Square Tables
 4. Move Ordering
 5. UI Improvements